Ahh, the humble coffee bean. Never has a more loved, complex, controversial, and historical ingredient.

 The idea of drinking this bold brew by letting the heavy grounds and coffee sediment sink to the bottom sounded pretty cool.

 So, naturally, I bought an ibrik and started experimenting with some fresh Wild Coffee beans.

 I made my first batch with sugar, following a typical Turkish coffee recipe.
-It came out pretty good, but far too sweet even after using only half the amount of sugar in the recipe.
+It came out pretty good but far too sweet even after using only half the sugar in the recipe.

-Next I tried it with no sugar at all, and while I did like it, I could see how it might be a bit much for all but the heaviest coffee drinkers—it was heavy, bold and strong.
+Next, I tried it with no sugar at all, and while I did like it, I could see how it might be a bit much for all but the heaviest coffee drinkers—it was rich, bold, and robust.

-Then I tried it with 1/2 tsp of sugar and it was just right.
+Then I tried it with 1/2 tsp of sugar, which was just right.
 And now, we have the Turkish Coffee Recipe done the Wild Way.
 Enjoy!